abdulrahman-dabboussi/iris_classifier/README.md

 # iris_classifier
-this repo will be used with git
+this repo will hold a small ml project for iris dataset classifier